Construction worker measuring a building exterior.

 For example, if a multi-vehicle crash results in costs that exceed the limits on your commercial auto insurance, then umbrella insurance would kick in to provide coverage, up to the limit of the umbrella policy.

-This coverage is similar to excess liability insurance, which increases the limits on general liability insurance.
+This coverage is similar to excess liability insurance, which can increase limits on a single policy, such as general liability insurance.
 You might need an umbrella policy to meet a client's demands for higher policy limits, or to get coverage for the most expensive types of lawsuits.

 Umbrella insurance is available in $1 million increments.
 The cost of an umbrella policy depends on how much coverage you buy, along with other factors.